Austin Boating While Intoxicated– BWI Lawyer

 If you’ve been arrested for BWI, call us 24/7 to keep your boating and driver licenses.

 Is Your BWI lawyer a DWI Specialist?

 Gary Trichter has years of experience defending innocent people like you when they are charged with BWI on Texas waterways.
-In fact, he is a DWI Specialist which means he is Board Certified DWI/DUI by the National College for DUI Defense, which is the only certification approved by the American Bar Association.
+In fact, he is a DWI Specialist by the National College for DUI Defense which means he is Board Certified DWI/DUI by the NCDD, which is the only certification approved by the American Bar Association.

 Gary has defended people all over Texas including Austin, Bastrop, San Marcos, Pflugerville, Spicewood, Serenada and Lakeway.
 He understands that a BWI arrest can negatively impact your reputation the same way that a DWI or DUI conviction could.
 Since the penalties for BWI are the same, it’s important to defend a first offense aggressively because subsequent offenses cary much harsher punishment and penalties.